nicklockwood/SwiftFormat/README.md

 > A. First it loops through the source file character-by-character and breaks it into tokens, such as `number`, `identifier`, `linebreak`, etc. That's handled by the functions in `Tokenizer.swift`.

-> Next, it applies a series of formatting rules to the token array, such as "remove whitespace at the end of a line", or "ensure each opening brace appears on the same line as the preceding non-whitespace token".
-Each rule is designed to be relatively independent of the others, so they can be enabled or disabled individually.
-The rules are all defined as methods of the `FormatRules` class in `Rules.swift`.
-The list of rules is then extracted using some runtime magic.
+> Next, it applies a series of formatting rules to the token array, such as "remove whitespace at the end of a line", or "ensure each opening brace appears on the same line as the preceding non-space token".
+Each rule is designed to be independent of the others, so they can be enabled or disabled individually.
+The rules are defined as methods of the `FormatRules` class in `Rules.swift`, and are executed automatically using runtime magic.

 > Finally, the modified token array is stitched back together to re-generate the source file.